-The Sub-Fund promotes the following environmental/social characteristics:
+The Sub-Fund considers the following environmental/social characteristics:

-- 1. The Sub-Fund promotes companies that are making carbon efficiency efforts, seeking to outperform the weighted average carbon intensity of the Index as described below. - The Sub-Fund promotes certain minimum environmental and social safeguards through applying exclusion criteria with regards to products and business practices that have been demonstrated to have negative impacts on the environment or society. - 3.
+- 1. The Sub-Fund promotes companies that are making carbon efficiency efforts, seeking to outperform the weighted average carbon intensity of its Index (as defined below). - 2.
+The Sub-Fund promotes certain minimum environmental and social safeguards through applying exclusion criteria with regards to products and business practices that have been demonstrated to have negative impacts on the environment or society. - 3.
 The Sub-Fund promotes business practices that uphold the United Nations Global Compact (UNGC) and OECD guidelines for Multinational Enterprises, avoiding companies that violate these principles. - 4.
 The Sub-Fund refrains from investing in companies embedding a high ESG risk and places limitations on investments in companies with a medium ESG risk.
-Investments in companies classified as medium ESG risk are subject to a review by the Compliance-Risk-ESG working group, leveraging their specific expertise.
-This working group issues a favourable or unfavourable opinion, which will be considered for investment decision.
+Investments in companies classified as medium ESG risk are subject to a review by the Compliance-Risk-ESG working group, leveraging its members' specific expertise.
+This working group issues a favourable or unfavourable opinion, which will be considered for the investment decision.